SchokiCoder/book_modern_c/src/2_typesnvars.md

 In order to remove one from the decimal we just remove one from the binary.
 Same with adding.

-With that in mind we can now answer the question:
+With that in mind, we can now answer the question:
 "Why is

 ```c
 a = 2147483648;
 ```

 resulting in 'a' being -2147483648 on my machine?"

 Because the bits flip over and accidentally activate the sign flag.